aggstam/flex-c-declarations/README.md

 # flex-C-declarations

-Simple flex program to display all the declarions of a C code file.
+Simple Flex program producing the corresponding C code to display all the declarions of another C code file.
 <br>
 These include:
 - System libraries